Published 21 Jul 2023

 Improving depot facility cleaning processes and procedures

-Increased attention is given to disinfection of work areas, break room and restroom facilities.
-Since it’s also been proven that the virus can live on surfaces such as cardboard, plastics, and stainless steel for days, depot workers are also advised to wipe down handrails, desks, lifts and other similar high-touch contact surfaces.
+Increased attention is given to the disinfection of work areas, break rooms, and restroom facilities.
+Since it’s also been proven that the virus can live on surfaces such as cardboard, plastics, and stainless steel for days, depot workers are also advised to wipe down handrails, desks, lifts, and other similar high-touch contact surfaces.

-Routinely check that social distancing and sanitisation measures are being adhered to.
+Routinely check that social distancing and sanitization measures are being adhered to.
 Use CCTV or real-time location tracking where available.
-Act quickly to highlight and address any deviation from the standards
+Act quickly to highlight and address any deviation from the standards.

-Prepare for the New Normal in Depot Operations with iAuditor
+Prepare for the New Normal in Depot Operations with SafetyCulture (formerly iAuditor)

-The daily life of depot workers will experience significant changes that will define the future of depot operations.
-Reopening depots will require transformation that further aims to protect the health and safety of people, while also encouraging lean management practices to improve efficiency.
+The daily life of depot workers will continue to experience significant changes that will define the future of depot operations.
+As the global pandemic situation continually evolves, reopening depots will require transformation that protects the welfare of people, while also encouraging lean management practices to improve efficiency.

-To help get you started, we have collected depot reopening checklists from iAuditor by SafetyCulture.
-These are designed to help depot facility managers to plan for the safe reopening of their facilities and schedule safety inspections to ensure compliance with COVID-19 health and safety guidelines.
+To help get you started, we have collected depot reopening checklists from SafetyCulture.
+These are designed to help depot facility managers to plan for the safe reopening of their facilities amid the pandemic and schedule safety inspections to ensure compliance with COVID-19 health and safety guidelines.